salvaterra/rich_crud_floor/README.md

 Build rich CRUD models and views using Floor.
 Fully customizable, non-invasive, coupled view-model, relational entities with foreign key accessor.
 Inspired by Django.

+To put simply: Floor helps DB->Models.
+The missing part is Models->Business_Logic->UI.
+Rich CRUD Floor is this right end of the chain DB->Models->Business_Logic->UI.

 ## Goal

 Go from this (text):